Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Conclusion

 \section{Conclusion}

-In this paper, a flexible and unified probabilistic state-space model called TGPSSM has been proposed.
-By leveraging the normalizing flow technique, TGPSSM enlarges the GP priors in standard GPSSM, making the TGPSSM more flexible and expressive to model complex dynamical systems.
-We also propose a variational learning algorithm (Algorithm \ref{alg_tgpssm2}) that is superior from the perspectives of scalability, flexibility and interpretability to learn the proposed TGPSSM and infer the latent states simultaneously.
-Experimental results on various test datasets demonstrate that the proposed TGPSSM empowered by the proposed variational learning algorithm can improve complex dynamical system learning and inference performance compared to several state-of-the-art and traditional methods.
+In this paper, a flexible and unified probabilistic SSM called the TGPSSM has been proposed.
+By leveraging the normalizing flow technique, TGPSSM enriches the GP priors in the standard GPSSM, making the TGPSSM more flexible and expressive for modeling complex dynamical systems.
+We also present an efficient variational learning algorithm that is superior in modeling flexibility and interpretability, enabling scalable learning and inference.
+Furthermore, a constrained optimization framework is integrated into the proposed algorithm to further enhance the state-space representation capabilities of TGPSSMs and optimize the hyperparameters.
+Experimental results on various test datasets demonstrate that the proposed TGPSSM, empowered by the proposed variational learning algorithm, can improve complex dynamical system learning and inference performance compared to state-of-the-art methods.